DaveParillo/intermediate-cpp/_sources/beginnings/what-you-know-now.rst

 One of the primary goals of this course is to begin creating programs more complex than those written previously.
-One of the core skills required when writing large programs is to split different parts of the progam source into separate files.
+One of the core skills required when writing large programs is to split different parts of the program source into separate files.

 You may have only had to do this a few times previously, but you should know by now: